 Books Like The Magnificent Lives of Marjorie Post

 Another fascinating woman of the gilded age was Belle da Costa Green, JP Morgan’s curator and a woman who was passing as White.
 It’s a popular book club read and you can use our discussion guide for The Personal Librarian.
-For more free-thinking, empowered women in the early 20th Century, consider reading The Lions of Fifth Avenue for book club.
+For more free-thinking, empowered women in the early 20th Century, consider reading The Lions of Fifth Avenue for book club or Trust by Hernan Diaz.

 The American Heiress: A Novel, Daisy Goodwin